Before adding or dropping a class or classes, students should consult their academic advisor.

 - Provide the Vice President of Academic Affairs with documentation of the medical condition from a licensed health care professional directly involved in the treatment of the student’s condition.
 The documentation should be substantial to facilitate the decision-making process.

-The Vice President of Academic Affairs will notify the student in writing to approve or deny the request and state the conditions for readmission.
+The Vice President of Academic Affairs will notify the student in writing the decision to approve or deny the request and state the conditions for readmission.
 Students whose medical leave requests are granted will not be required to reapply for admission at the end of the leave period, provided that all conditions for readmission are met.